Terms and Conditions – Astor Hostels

 3.17 The booking data, information and its accuracy are the responsibility of the customer.
 Upon receiving the booking confirmation, they must check the details, dates, etc are correct, in the event of any inaccuracies you must contact the hostel by email to make any amendments.
 The hostel cannot be held responsible for any inaccuracies due to incorrect data.

-3.18 Maximum length of stay is 7 nights – Our hostels are registered as backpackers and travellers’ hostels, therefore the maximum length of stay permitted is a total of 7 nights in one year.
+3.18 Maximum length of stay is 14 nights – Our hostels are registered as backpackers and travellers’ hostels, therefore the maximum length of stay permitted is a total of 14 nights in one year.
 (Exceptions are only made for particular room types and specific circumstances related to staff).
 Each individual hostel is not allowed to waiver this under any circumstances.
 It is important to note that these rules apply to all online travel agencies (OTAs) such as Airbnb, Booking.com, Expedia, Hostelworld, and our own website.
 Therefore, when booking through any of these channels, the maximum length of stay permitted at our hostels is 14 nights in total per year.

 3.19 Booking Amendments – Changes to a booking must be made directly through the hostel or OTA Backoffice where applicable.
 Price adjustments for booking alterations will reflect the total for the booking of price per bed, per night.
 This excludes any prepaid deposits (except when booked Direct).
 It is at the hostels discretion if it includes any prepayment as a discounts or balance transfer towards the new booking.
 In the event of a date reduction any prepayment through an external online travel agent (OTA) will diminish automatically with the reduction as a percentage of the overall price.
 A processing fee of 20% may be applied for booking amendments.

 3.20 If arriving at the hostel at a later date than anticipated, you must contact the hostel beforehand as your booking will be treated as a No-Show and the booking will be cancelled.